-Kathleen Balderston is a partner in the Litigation department and is a member of the Commercial Litigation practice group and leader of the Banking and Financial Services team.
+Kathleen Balderston is a partner in the Litigation department and is a member of the Complex Commercial Disputes practice group and past leader of the Banking and Financial Services team.
 She is a past chair of the firmwide Women’s Initiative Steering Committee.
-Kathleen regularly represents regulators in federal court litigation arising out of the failure of banks.
+Kathleen regularly represents regulators in federal court litigation arising out of the failure of banks as well as energy companies in environmental defense work.

-I focus my practice in the area of professional liability investigations and litigations.
+I focus my practice in the area of internal investigations and complex commercial litigation.
 I have extensive experience assisting federal regulators as receivers of failed financial institutions in investigating the role that former professionals of the institution played in its failure and determining whether meritorious claims exist against those professionals in connection with improper loan activities.
 When such claims exist, I assist in all phases of litigations and effectively see these claims through to their ultimate resolution.
-I have also assisted bank receivers in defense of borrower claims and litigation related to failed projects.
+I have also assisted bank receivers in commercial litigation related to the failed bank.

 I also have extensive experience representing major energy companies in environmental defense work as well as product manufacturers in asbestos and MTBE related toxic tort defense work.